Feedback Integrators: Non-Asymptotic Invariance for One-Step Methods and Gain Selection under Euler Discretization: Numerical Demonstration

 for constants $k_1 = 2$, $k_2 = 3$, and $E_0$ and $L_0$ represent the respective first integrals at initial value.
 Throughout the demonstration, we use $U\left(|x|\right) = -\frac{\mu}{|x|} - \frac{\delta}{|x|^3}$ with $\mu = 1$ and $\delta = 0.0025$.
 For eccentricity $e = 0.6$, we take $x_I = (1-e, 0, 0) = (0.4, 0, 0)$ and $v_I = \left(0,\sqrt{\frac{1+e}{1-e}},0\right) = (0, 2, 0)$, yielding $E_0 \approx -0.5391$ and $L_0 = (0, 0, 0.8)$.
 We integrate over $[0, 200]$.
 We estimate the Lipschitz constant of $\nabla V$ as $L \approx 148.03$, and along the trajectory $\|\nabla^2 V\|$ lies in the range $[6.27, 148.03]$.
 For adaptive gain scheme, we set the gain update period as $T_{\mathrm{update}} = 0.1$.
 We report results for $h \in \left[ 10^{-9}, 10^{-1} \right]$, and include the Störmer-Verlet method as a benchmark.

 Figure~\ref{fig:perturbed_kepler_results} presents the accuracy results and Figure~\ref{fig:perturbed_kepler_traj} illustrates the trajectories.
 Over the entire tested range of $h$, all feedback-integrator variants keep the error bounded.
-As in the Kepler example, the adaptive and the fixed gain choice $\alpha = \frac{1}{hL}$ outperform the unity gain variant by several orders of magnitude, with the adaptive scheme slightly more accurate.
+As in the Kepler example, the adaptive and the fixed gain rule $\alpha = \frac{1}{hL}$ outperform the unity gain variant by several orders of magnitude, with the adaptive scheme slightly more accurate.
 This is consistent with the variability of $\|\nabla^2 V\|$ spanning $[6.27, 148.03]$.
 The computational costs of all methods, including Störmer-Verlet, are comparable, and Störmer-Verlet yields the best accuracy at moderate step sizes $h \geq 10^{-65/9} \approx 5.995 \times 10^{-8}$.
-As $h$ is decreased below $10^{-6}$, round--off error begins to dominate and its error eventually exceeds that of the feedback integrators, reproducing the qualitative picture from the previous demonstrations.
+As $h$ is decreased below $10^{-6}$, the measured error of Störmer-Verlet exhibits an upturn, consistent with a round-off dominated regime, and eventually exceeds that of the feedback-integrator variants.